magento/knowledge-base/src/troubleshooting/general/magento-commerce-cloud-repo-could-not-be-accessed-403-forbidden-or-404-not-found-error-when-deploying.md

 ---
-title: Magento Commerce Cloud repo could not be accessed: 403 Forbidden or 404 Not Found error when deploying
+title: "Magento Commerce Cloud repo could not be accessed: 403 Forbidden or 404 Not Found error when deploying"
-labels: 2.2.x,2.3.x,Magento Commerce Cloud,URL could not be accessed: HTTP/1.1 403 Forbidden,access key,authentication,deployment error,how to,update
+labels: "2.2.x,2.3.x,Magento Commerce Cloud,URL could not be accessed: HTTP/1.1 403 Forbidden,access key,authentication,deployment error,how to,update"
 ---

 This article discusses how to resolve Magento Commerce Cloud failed deployment with an error similar to the following:" *The 'https://repo.magento.com/archives/magento/magento-cloud-configuration/magento-magento-cloud-configuration-x.x.x.x.zip' URL could not be accessed: HTTP/1.1 403 Forbidden* ".OrThe " *https://repo.magento.com/archives/magento/module-customer-segment/magento-module-customer-segment-102.0.5.0-patch2.zip" file could not be downloaded (HTTP/1.1 404 Not Found)* "